Bachelor of Fine Arts

 Masters of Fine Arts

-In the Ceramics program, students explore the role of function, sculptural approaches, emerging technologies, historical precedents, and contemporary practice within a comprehensive, studio-based and theoretical program of study.
+Students explore the role of function, sculptural approaches, emerging technologies, historical precedents, and contemporary practice within a comprehensive, studio-based program of study.
+You’ll develop an understanding of the materials through courses focused on particular methods of making.
+These include working on the wheel, using a variety of hand-building techniques, mold making and casting.

 Ceramics students have designated studio areas and guidance to pursue personal research and develop their practice.